The Perfect Pitch to Future Employees

 - Bullet points listing specific responsibilities

-Similar to submitting an attractive resume, a job description must have that Ôpop’ or Ôpizzazz’ in order to make it stand out-especially for the younger generation of the workforce.
+Similar to submitting an attractive resume, a job description must stand out: especially for the younger generation of the workforce.
 Recent studies have shown that most millennials prefer culture and meaningful work, in contract to having a larger salary with boring work.
 So highlight anything that’s special within the position and your company.

 Here are some things to consider before writing your job post: